-If you pay off your credit card every month you could make a profit on your spending with a cashback card.
-Here is how to pick a card and maximise what you earn.
+If you pay off your credit card every month you could earn money on your spending with a cashback credit card.
+Find out how to pick a card and maximise your rewards.

 Cashback cards work like any other credit card, but also reward you by paying you back a percentage of what you spend.